perseusrealdeal/PerseusDarkMode/README.md

 | **.unspecified** | default   | dark | light |
 | **.light**       | light     | dark | light |
 | **.dark**        | dark      | dark | light |

+In case if dark mode is auto and system style is .unspecified, default value is applied for iOS 12 and eariler, but for iOS 13 and higher, device system appearance mode is applied.

 ## Switching Dark Mode <a name="section3"></a>